GoldOne/Judge-And-Vrtify-Area/QuizCS/README.md

    - Response: OK

          Upon receiving the REGISTER message, the server sends back an acknowledgement message, OK, to                 the requesting client.

- GET QUESTION method:
++ **GET QUESTION method:**
-Request: GET QUESTION
+    - Request: GET QUESTION

                     The client sends the GET QUESTION message to the server to request a Java quiz question.

-Response: (a question object)
+    - Response: (*a question object*)

                     Upon receiving the GET QUESTION message, the server sends back a serialised question                          object to the requesting client.
                     Do not send all details of a question in strings but send only an object of a multiple                        choice question or true-and-false question class to the client using object serialisation.

- BYE method:
++ BYE method:

-Request: BYE
+    - Request: BYE

                     The client sends the BYE message to the server to end a session.

-Response: (null)
+    - Response: (*null*)

                     Upon receiving the BYE message, the server closes the requesting client connection.
 The                       server does not need to send anything back to the requesting client.

-Server Requirements
+**Server Requirements**
 The server listens to a socket port for client connection requests.
 The server program can receive a command line argument for the listening port number.
 For example, java JavaQuizServer 40213
 If the server program starts without any argument, it listens to a default port.